auth0/docs/articles/support/removing-auth0-exporting-data.md

 ## I don't want to use proprietary Auth0 components

-Auth0 mainly uses [OpenID Connect as its authentication protocol](/protocols), so you should be able to implement an integration to your application using standard libraries.
+Auth0 mainly uses <dfn data-key="openid">OpenID Connect (OIDC)</dfn> as its authentication protocol, so you should be able to implement an integration to your application using standard libraries.
 The same applies when [integrating Auth0 through SAML](/saml-configuration).

 All of Auth0's SDKs, libraries and samples [are published on GitHub as free software](https://github.com/auth0/).